-This field has gained recognition as an engineering discipline largely through the efforts of the Web Handling Research Center at Oklahoma State University, (WHRC).
-Founded in 1986, the Center has created a growing body of knowledge that is used to quickly solve web process problems that once required expensive trial and error experimenting.
+Web handling gained recognition as an engineering discipline largely through the efforts of the Web Handling Research Center at Oklahoma State University, (WHRC).
+For thirty-three years, from 1986 to 2019, it created a growing body of knowledge that is currently used to solve web process problems that once required expensive trial and error experimenting.

 The key to understanding most web handling problems is knowing what the stresses in a web are doing to it.
-But, stress itself is very hard to see and in a thin moving web, it's very hard to measure.
-Like anything else that has invisible causes, it's easy to make up plausible, but completely wrong, theories (myths) about how stress produces problems.
+But, stress itself is very hard to see.
+Furthermore, it is very hard to measure in a thin moving web.
+Like anything else that has invisible causes, it's easy to make up plausible, but completely wrong theories (myths) about how stress produces problems.
 For example, before 1960 lots of web processors were completely confused about how misaligned rollers caused webs to shift laterally (and often wrinkle).
-One of the favorite myths was that "the web tracks to the tight side".
+One of the favorite myths was that "the web tracks to the tight side."
 In the middle of the twentieth century this and other mysteries began to get sorted out by small groups of researchers working in many different places.

-Prior to the WHRC much of the best work in web handling stayed in desk drawers at the companies where the work was done.
+Prior to the WHRC much of the best work in web handling stayed in desk drawers at the companies where the work was done - companies like 3M, DuPont, Eastman Kodak and Beloit.
 But, in the 1980s some enlightened engineers (friends of mine - Dr. John Shelton, and Bruce Feiertag) recognized the need to coax this knowledge out into the open, where it could be organized and extended to create a recognized branch of process technology.
 This was something whose time had come, because by 1986, working with Dr. Karl Reid at Oklahoma State University, they had found enough like-minded people at major corporations to meet the corporate sponsorship requirements for a federal program to create the Web Handling Research Center (WHRC) at OSU.
-Beginning in 1991, the Center began sponsoring bi-annual IWEB conferences where serious researchers meet, present papers and discuss their latest work.
+Beginning in 1991, the Center began sponsoring bi-annual IWEB conferences where serious researchers met, presented papers and discussed their latest work.
 The university has also graduated a number of students who earned their PhDs with web handling research projects conducted in the center's well-equipped lab.

 In addition to the difficulty caused by the invisibility of stress, the mechanics of web processes is much more complicated than one might expect.
 Webs will shift laterally at a misaligned roller and sometimes wrinkle.
 They may contract laterally when they encounter a roller that sags under the influence of tension and weight.
 Air is entrained between webs and roller sufaces at even modest speeds and can cause loss of traction - even to the point of completely losing contact with rollers.
 Air is also entrained between the layers of winding rolls, causing a variety of problems both during and after the winding process.
 Slipping can mar web surfaces.